About Amps consumption

 • The frequency at which data is loaded to Amperity

-• The amount of time it takes to ingest data; time affects Amps consumption more than volume or frequency because large file formats take longer to load than partitioned files of the same size
+Time affects Amps consumption more than volume or frequency because large file formats take longer to load than partitioned files of the same size.

 • The use of ingest queries that preprocess data prior to ingest